2020 Missouri State Bears football team: At No. 5 (FBS) Oklahoma

-At #11 Central Arkansas
+At No. 11 Central Arkansas

 Missouri State was on the road for the second straight week; this time in Conway, Arkansas taking on the #11 Central Arkansas Bears.
 The game started slow with neither team scoring in the first quarter.
 Both teams exchanged turnovers early in the first quarter and Hayden Ray missed a chip shot field goal.
 The Second quarter was another story as the teams combined for 24 points with the Bears leading 17–7 at half.
-Kevon Latulas returned a blocked punt for touchdown to give the Bears a 10-0 lead.
+Kevon Latulas returned a blocked punt for touchdown to give the Bears a 10–0 lead.
 Kierre Crossley scored from 4 yards out after a Jaden Johnson fumble set the UCA offense up at the MSU 17 yard line.
-Missouri State opened the second half scoring with a Jose Pizano 31 yard field goal to extend the lead to 20–7 with 8:47 left in the quarter.
+Missouri State opened the second half scoring with a Jose Pizano 31-yard field goal to extend the lead to 20–7 with 8:47 left in the quarter.
 UCA would strike on a Breylin Smith seven-yard pass to Tyler Hudson; the extra point was missed and MSU led by 7.
 Central Arkansas grabbed the momentum and control of the game in the early stages of the 4th quarter.
 QB Jaden Johnson fumbled on the first play of the quarter which was returned by Dre Matthews for a touchdown.
 The extra point was converted and the game was tied at 20-20.
 Missouri State had to punt on the next drive after three straight incomplete passes.
 Grant Burkett booted it 43 yards and was returned 57 yards by Tyler Hudson for Central Arkansas's first lead of the game.
 Missouri State was never able to score the rest of the quarter and were stopped on 4th down twice in last three minutes of the game.
 Bobby Petrino would have to wait another week for his first victory.